 In late September 2018, I had an idea for what I dubbed a “quick trashy flash fiction piece,” a little bit of sexy macro fun—the story equivalent of a quick sketch.
 That piece was “Size Doesn’t Matter.”
 It started out as the (deliberate) antithesis of the sort of work I most often do: it’s not long, not thoughtful, has little characterization and no plot to speak of.
 It was pretty much just about finding buttons of like-minded people and giving those buttons a firm whack.

 The problem is, the mysterious mouse whose point of view the story took was still hanging around, tugging on my muse, feeding me with more images.
 I couldn’t help but think about writing, well, more with her.
-While I can’t say a plot has emerged, exactly, a narrative certainly has, and it seems to be going somewhere.
-It’s early 2019 and I think there’s a few more to go.
-We shall see.
+While I can’t say a plot emerged, exactly, a narrative certainly did, and it turned out the mouse had a plan…

 A tall wolf flirts with a mouse girl he met at a club, but things aren’t as they first appear.